-Corporate culture refers to the common values (e.g., ethics and integrity) and standards that define an organization and influence the mindset, conduct and actions of its entire staff as well as all aspects of decision-making, from strategic decisions to those made by customer-facing employees on a daily basis.
+Corporate culture refers to the common values (e.g., ethics and integrity) and standards that define an Organization and influence the mindset, conduct and actions of its entire staff as well as all aspects of decision-making, from strategic decisions to those made by customer-facing employees on a daily basis.

-Establishing a customer-centric culture creates an environment that fosters consumer confidence and long-term customer relationships, rather than focusing on short-term financial goals that could cause serious harm to customers and damage the organization's reputation to the point of having an adverse impact on profitability.
+Establishing a customer-centric culture creates an environment that fosters Consumer confidence and long-term Customer relationships, rather than focusing on short-term financial goals that could cause serious harm to Customers and damage the organization's reputation to the point of having an adverse impact on profitability.

-A corporate culture that seeks to achieve meaningful results, particularly regarding the fair treatment of customers, should help meet the following objectives:
+A corporate culture that seeks to achieve meaningful results, particularly regarding the fair treatment of Customers, should help meet the following objectives:

-- The organization understands the importance of placing clients at the center of its concerns: strategic decisions, daily conduct and results clearly demonstrate that customers and market integrity are real priorities for the organization. - All levels of the organization embrace the corporate culture and recognize the risks that could hinder the achievement of expected results regarding the fair treatment of customers as well as the means to mitigate such risks. - The organization understands the importance of reporting the achievement of expected results throughout the organization and to market participants, using indicators in terms of fair treatment of customers that are measured, monitored and driven by a cycle of continuous improvement.
+- The Organization understands the importance of placing clients at the center of its concerns: strategic decisions, daily conduct and results clearly demonstrate that Customers and market integrity are real priorities for the organization. - All levels of the Organization embrace the corporate culture and recognize the risks that could hinder the achievement of expected results regarding the fair treatment of Customers as well as the means to mitigate such risks. - The Organization understands the importance of reporting the achievement of expected results throughout the organization, using indicators in terms of fair treatment of Customers that are measured, monitored and driven by a cycle of continuous improvement.